-Volunteer and gap year placements in Ghana
+Volunteer in Ghana

 Placement locations